The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Results

 \subsection{Optical spectral evolution}

-In Figure~\ref{Fig:main_spec} we present a sample of the optical spectra, evolving throughout the outburst of V1047 Cen and covering three stages: the rise (day 74) , the plateau phase (days 113 and 303), and the post-outburst (day 407).
+In Figure~\ref{Fig:main_spec} we present a sample of the optical spectra, evolving throughout the outburst of V1047 Cen and covering three stages: the rise (day 74), the plateau phase (days 113 and 303), and the post-outburst (day 407).
 The full spectral evolution is presented in Figures~\ref{Fig:spec_1} to~\ref{Fig:spec_5}.
-The first spectrum, obtained 74 days after the start of the outburst, shows relatively narrow emission lines of H (Balmer) and \eal{He}{I}, with Full Widths at Half Maximum (FWHMs) $<$ 300\,km\,s$^{-1}$ and Full Widths at Zero intensity (FWZIs) of around 500\,km\,s$^{-1}$, which are typical features of a DN outburst (e.g., \citealt{Morales-Rueda_Marsh_2002}).
+The first spectrum, obtained 74 days after the start of the outburst, shows relatively narrow emission lines of H (Balmer), \eal{He}{I} and \eal{He}{II}, with Full Widths at Half Maximum (FWHMs) $<$ 300\,km\,s$^{-1}$ and Full Widths at Zero intensity (FWZIs) of around 500\,km\,s$^{-1}$, which are typical features of a DN outburst (e.g., \citealt{Morales-Rueda_Marsh_2002}) and low for classical nova eruptions.
 These features co-exist and are superimposed on top of broader emission lines of H, \feal{O}{III}, and \eal{C}{VI}, with FWZIs of around 2500\,km\,s$^{-1}$ for the Balmer lines and 1100\,km\,s$^{-1}$ for the \feal{O}{III} lines, which are characteristic of a classical nova nebula (likely arising in the remnant of the 2005 nova eruption).
-We also identify an even narrower feature in the Balmer lines, during the first 2 spectral epochs (days 74 and 81), characterized by FWHMs of $<$ 40\,km\,s$^{-1}$ (see Figures~\ref{Fig:Halpha} and~\ref{Fig:beta}).
-While we do not have a definite explanation for the origin of these narrow features, it might be originating in a dense circumbinary medium related to the presence of an evolved secondary (see Section~\ref{sec:secondary}).
+We also identify an even narrower feature in the Balmer lines, during the first two spectral epochs (days 74 and 81), characterized by FWHMs of $<$ 40\,km\,s$^{-1}$ (see Figures~\ref{Fig:Halpha} and~\ref{Fig:beta}).
+We do not have a definite explanation for the origin of these narrow features.